Some history of the Guildford Arms

 I suspect Atkinson's acquired the Guildford Arms at this point and installed John and Fanny Grindrod as the first management couple.
 They had married in 1885 and eventually had 13 children.
 The eldest was named John who travelled around the globe whilst serving in the army.
 He enlisted in 1901 and one of his first postings was as a guard to General Piet Cronjé, a Boer prisoner held on the island of St. Helena.
 Training as a telegraphist, John Grindrod later served in Africa, India and Tibet where he met the Dalai Lama.
 At the outbreak of World War One, he returned to England and was sent to France where he served at the Somme.
 Four of his brothers also joined the Army - three were killed and the other was wounded on Armistice Day.
 His final years in the army were in Russia where he and his comrades had to escape from revolutionaries.
 He certainly had a colourful life before settling down to a career in the post office.

 Mitchell's and Butler's took over Atkinson's in 1959 and the Guildford Arms was an M&B outlet for the few remaining years before the house closed in 1965.
 The last licensee was Rose Edmondson who, together with her husband Joseph, had been at the pub since 1939.
 The couple had married in 1912.
 Joseph died in 1955 and Rose spent the next ten years running the pub as a widow.
-She would have been in charge of the pub when the photograph [below] was taken.
+She would have been in charge of the pub when the photograph [above] was taken.

 Related Newspaper Articles